asu-cse-source-code/fse-301-project/README.md

 ### CI / CD

-Each push to main will create a new base Docker image for the application within Kubernetes cluster
+Each push to main will create a new base Docker image for the application within Kubernetes project